Dental hygienists play an important role within the dental healthcare team, covering both clinical and health promotion responsibilities

 - participation in clinical audit or peer review.

 Once qualified, you'll work as a dental hygienist, gaining experience in the role.
 However, if you completed an integrated degree, combining both dental hygiene and therapy, you can choose to work as a dental therapist.
-As a dental therapist, you could earn around 3% to 3.5% more than a dental hygienist (BSDHT).

 Job prospects are generally good.
 With an ageing population, for example, oral health and related health problems are a growing issue, meaning that dental health professionals are in demand.